 These opportunities have helped her grow in her understanding of formative assessment and student engagement.
 When you enter Jensen’s classroom, it is typically not a quiet environment.
 Students are talking about their understanding, asking questions, and engaging in collaborative project-based learning.
 She builds students’ capacity to engage with their peers through teaching academic discourse and gratitude with intentionality.
 Students leave Jensen’s classroom better equipped to live, work, and advocate for themselves in a diverse society.

-Jensen holds a Bachelors in English Education from the University of Georgia and is currently pursuing a Masters in Educational Leadership from Doane University.
+Jensen holds a Bachelors in English Education from the University of Georgia (2013) and a Masters in Educational Leadership from Doane University (2020).

 Ms. Jensen continues to teach ninth grade English at Lincoln High School.
 Additionally, she travels to speak to current and future educators, administrators, and educational policymakers.
 Her goal is to inspire and facilitate deep reflection in those she serves.

 "Sydney’s combination of positivity and authenticity is invigorating.
 Her ability to vulnerably share her experiences results in inspiring educators while giving them practical strategies to focus on making themselves better than they were yesterday.
 Sydney is a captivating speaker, as she connects the everyday challenges in the classroom with a strength-based approach on what educators can do to truly support each and every student." -- Janice Eldridge, BARR Center